salehsoleimani/salehsoleimani/README.md

 - I tend to be a generalist, open to new experiences
 - I am interested in DL, Computer-Vision
-- 📫 let's talk about what's in your mind: salehsoleymani81@gmail.com
+- 📫 let's chat about what's in your mind: <a href="https://t.me/salehsoleimani">Telegram</a> salehsoleymani81@gmail.com

 ## Skills